Himalayan Cat Health Issues: Common Disease, Symptoms and Treatment Guide

 Characteristics of Himalayan Cat

-This medium-sized cat has a long and dense coat and their body weight is around 10 to 15 Kg.
+This medium-sized cat has a long and dense coat and their body weight is around 10 to 15 Pound.
 Males are usually big and have more weight than females.
 Their biggest identity is their beautiful blue eyes.
 Hemmies color pattern is pointed, which means that points on the body are dark in color such as ears, nose, and tail are darker than the rest of the body.
 Their chubby cheeks make them more cute and attractive.

 List of Himalayan cat health issues